whats2000/paper2slides/README.md

 ## Docker Setup

+paper2slides provides Docker images for both the Streamlit web application and the REST API service.

+### Streamlit Web App

-To avoid installing LaTeX and Python dependencies locally, you can use Docker.
-The Docker setup uses `uv` for faster and safer Python package installation.
+To avoid installing LaTeX and Python dependencies locally, you can use Docker for the web interface.

 1. Ensure Docker is installed on your system.